 How to Run DOS Programs on Windows 7/8/10 and Other Windows Tips

-There's a lot of older telecom and other software out there that is very specialized, not upgradeable, not replaceable, and won't run on modern Windows operating systems like Vista, XP, W7 or W8.
-But it works just fine and spending a lot of money to replace it seems crazy.
+There's a lot of older telecom and other software out there that is very specialized, not upgradeable, not replaceable, and won't run on modern Windows operating systems like Windows 7, Windows 8, Windows 10 or Windows 11.
+Otherwise, the software works just fine, and spending a lot of money to replace it seems crazy.